tkerby/flipperzero-firmware-wPlugins/ReadMe.md

 ## Install Instructions

+- Be sure you updated to latest official release before(if installing for the first time), and verify that microSD card is installed
-- Close qFlipper
+- Make sure qFlipper app is closed
-- Use Web Installer link for easy install
+- Connect your device and select desired `Web Updater` build link, and press `Connect` button
-- Select RM firmware from Update Channel dropdown
+- Select RM firmware from `Update Channel` dropdown
-- Click Install
+- Press `Reinstall` button
 ### OR
 - Extract/unzip the downloaded RM*.TGZ/ZIP file from RELEASES to a folder on your computer (Use 7Zip or WinRAR)
 - Copy the entire folder to the update folder onto the SD card you are using in your FlipperZero